vigneshc1202/Caduceus/README.md

 # Caduceus - A Health Checkup App
 Introducing Caduceus: Your Health, Your Way
-*App development journey?*
+# Announcement!
-It took 8-9months to learn and build this app.
+The source code and APK will be released online shortly.

-*Top features*
+# *Top features*

 👩‍⚕️👨‍⚕️ **For Patients: Your Health in Your Hands**

 ✅ Book Appointments Effortlessly: Say goodbye to long waiting times!
 Schedule appointments with your preferred doctors at your convenience.